camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 # Work with @BusinessProcessScoped Beans

 Using camunda-engine-cdi, the lifecycle of a bean can be bound to a process instance.
 To this extent, a custom context implementation is provided, namely the BusinessProcessContext.
 Instances of BusinessProcessScoped beans are stored as process variables in the current process instance.
+On deployment, beans annotated with `BusinessProcessScoped` are validated for being "passivation capable", which means that they must implement the `Serializable` interface, and their references (dependencies) must be "passivation capable" as well.
+You can read more about the "passivation capable" criteria in the [CDI specification](https://docs.jboss.org/cdi/spec/1.0/html_single/#passivatingscope).

-BusinessProcessScoped beans need to be PassivationCapable (for example Serializable).
-The following is an example of a process scoped bean:
+The following is an example of a "passivation capable" process scoped bean:

 ```java
 @Named